ethereum/py-evm/docs/guides/writing_plugins.rst

   runtime (as opposed to e.g. just reading things from the database)

-We build this kind of plugin subclassing from :class:`~trinity.extensibility.plugin.BaseIsolatedPlugin`.
+We build this kind of plugin subclassing from :class:`~trinity.extensibility.asyncio.AsyncioIsolatedPlugin`.
 A detailed example will follow soon.

 Plugins that run inside the networking process